-- Should include everything for an admission H&P. - Students are required to submit 2 H&Ps during PHM.
-Email to Pia Hughes and Daisy Aleman for subrotation credit and your Attending for feedback. - First H&P turn in to the Attending (and cc Pia Hughes and Daisy Aleman) by Wednesday of the first week of service for your Attending to review and give you feedback by the Friday of the first week of your subrotation. - Second H&P including CAT worksheet (see EBM Curriculum on Blackboard); turn in to the Attending (and cc Pia Hughes and Daisy Aleman) by Wednesday of the second week of service for your Attending to review and give you feedback by the Friday of the second week of your subrotation. - Daily SOAP progress notes required on all patients that a student is following and sent to the attending for co-signature - Students should independently perform H&Ps; copying any note is a professionalism breech - All notes should be read and countersigned by the upper level resident or attending.
+- Should include everything for an admission H&P (as above) - Students are required to submit 2 H&Ps during PHM.
+Email to Pia Hughes and Daisy Aleman for subrotation credit and your Attending for feedback. - First H&P including a 1-2 paragraph discussion (with citations) on an element of interest relating to the case.
+Turn in to the Attending (and cc Pia Hughes and Daisy Aleman) by Wednesday of the first week of service for your Attending to review and give you feedback by the Friday of the first week of your subrotation. - Second H&P including CAT worksheet (see EBM Curriculum on Blackboard).
+Turn in to the Attending (and cc Pia Hughes and Daisy Aleman) by Wednesday of the second week of service for your Attending to review and give you feedback by the Friday of the second week of your subrotation. - Daily SOAP progress notes are required on all patients that a student is following.
+Ask your attending whether or not they want you to send your notes to them for co-signature. - Students should independently perform H&Ps. - Copying any note is a professionalism breech.
+Your written progress notes and H&P's should be your own work. - All notes should be read by the upper level resident or attending.